Magnesium sulfate (medication): Mineral waters

 Magnesium and sulfate ions are naturally present in some mineral waters.

 Drawing paste

-In the UK, a medication containing magnesium sulfate, called "drawing paste", is claimed to be useful for small boils or localised infections, and removing splinters.
+In the United Kingdom, a medication containing magnesium sulfate, called "drawing paste", is claimed to be useful for small boils or localised infections, and removing splinters.
 The standard British Pharmacopoeia composition is dried magnesium sulfate 47.76% (by mass), phenol 0.49%, and glycerol to balance.

 Internal uses

 Magnesium sulfate can be administered internally by oral, respiratory, intravenous, or intrathecal routes.

 Magnesium deficiency

 Injected magnesium sulfate is used as a replacement therapy for magnesium deficiency.

 Orally administered magnesium sulfate is laxative and thus the magnesium is not well absorbed.

 Arrhythmia

 Magnesium sulfate may be used as an antiarrhythmic agent for torsades de pointes in cardiac arrest under the ECC guidelines and for managing quinidine-induced arrhythmias.